 Per Exhibit 1, for single-phase transformer foundations, the customer shall provide the excavation, and provide and install the foundation base material (per Exhibit 29).
-The Company shall provide and install all single-phase box pad foundations unless arrangements are made for the customer/developer to install them.
+The Company shall provide the foundations and the customer/developer shall install them.

 Per Exhibit 1, for three-phase transformer foundations, the customer shall provide the excavation and provide and install the base material, grounds, ground rods, and a pre-cast vault or concrete flat pad in accordance with Exhibits 25, 26, 27, and 28.
-The customer shall consult the Company for the appropriate foundation type for each installation.

 If such a site is not available, alternate options will be evaluated and approved by the local Manager of Engineering Services.
-If a transformer vault is the chosen option, the vault shall be furnished and maintained by the customer on the customer's premises at the customer's expense, in accordance with national, local, and Company requirements.
+If a transformer vault is the only option available, the vault shall be furnished and maintained by the customer on the customer's premises at the customer's expense, in accordance with national, local, and Company requirements.